 The sand is a great sensory tool because it’s soft, easy to shape, and then reshape again.
 And when you’re done, pack it up in its case.

-Many kids with autism have issues with their fine motor skills, so toys like WikkiStix help develop these essential skills.
+Many kids with autism need to develop their fine motor skills, so manipulative toys like WikkiStix can help.

 You want to get toys that encourage children with autism to use their fingers and hands.